Pylons/pyramid/docs/glossary.rst

      group), and a :term:`permission`.
-For example the ACE, ``(Allow, 'bob', 'read')`` is a member of an ACL that indicates that the principal ``bob`` is allowed the permission ``read`` against the context the ACL is attached to.
+For example the ACE, ``(Allow, 'bob', 'read')`` is a member of an ACL that indicates that the principal ``bob`` is allowed the permission ``read`` against the resource the ACL is attached to.

    ACL
      An *access control list*.
 An ACL is a sequence of :term:`ACE` tuples.
      An ACL is attached to a resource instance.
 An example of an ACL is ``[ (Allow, 'bob', 'read'), (Deny, 'fred', 'write')]``.
-If an ACL is attached to a resource instance, and that resource is findable via the context, it will be consulted any active security policy to determine wither a particular request can be fulfilled given the :term:`authentication` information in the request.
+If an ACL is attached to a resource instance, and that resource is findable via the context resource, it will be consulted any active security policy to determine wither a particular request can be fulfilled given the :term:`authentication` information in the request.

    authentication
      The act of determining that the credentials a user presents